psyfreak/blockchain/part6-capstone/Blockchain-Capstone-master/README.md

   - update uinttostring to solidity 0.8.0 (endless loop before) see https://stackoverflow.com/questions/47129173/how-to-convert-uint-to-string-in-solidity

 ## Remarks
+### General
+- I did not use OpenZeppelin Lib, though I can and later could.
+But wanted to learn something.
 ### Project
-- mintToken uses the hash of the solution as the tokenId
+- mintToken in solnSquareVerifier.sol does not consume a tokenID in the argument list.
+I just used the id of the solution, which is already an incrementing number.
 ### Zokrates
 - Fiddling around to generate an invalid proof.
 If you test with web3 in test.js files, then you can only change the inputs.
 Changing the proof lead to invalid opcode error, which seems to be an issue on ganache - in zokrate.js it shows invalid.
 - Whenever you generate new verifier code, though the code did not change, you must also generate new proofs, otherwise you always get invalid proofs.

 ### Solidity
-- I was not able to name the mint function just mint. it seems the compile has issues with overloading. whenever I called the function with 5 arguments, solidity compiler tries to call the mind in ERC721 with two arguments.
+- I was not able to name the mint function just mint.
+See questions.
-  For this reason I needed to change the name.

 ### OpenSea
 - If I add the token in metamask before I connect to OpenSea, I see the items automatically.